-The Company has office premises leases that expire at various dates until June 30, 2021.
-The aggregate minimum rentals payable for these operating leases are as follows:
+The Company has an office premises leases that expires on June 30, 2021.
+The aggregate minimum rentals payable for this operating lease is as follows:

-Year Tota l Amount

-2020 \$ 10,364

-2021 \$ 10,575
+Year Total Amount 2021 \$ 10,575

-During the year ended June 30, 2019, \$56,095 was recognized as rent expense in the consolidated statements of operations and comprehensive loss.
+During the year ended June 30, 2020, \$46,885 was recognized as rent expense in the consolidated statements of operations and comprehensive loss.